-- 2. Any Medicaid services related to the treatment of the terminal condition for which hospice care was elected or a related condition, or services that are equivalent to hospice care, except for the following types of services: - a) Services provided (either directly or under arrangement) by the designated hospice - b) Services provided by another hospice under arrangements made by the designated hospice - c) Services provided by the individual's attending physician if that physician is not an employee of the designated hospice or receiving compensation from the hospice for the services
+- Hospice care provided by a hospice other than the hospice designated by the individual (unless provided under arrangements made by the designated hospice). - Any Medicaid services related to the treatment of the terminal condition for which hospice care was elected or a related condition, or services that are equivalent to hospice care, except for the following types of services: - Services provided (either directly or under arrangement) by the designated hospice.

+- Services provided by another hospice under arrangements made by the designated hospice. - Services provided by the individual's attending physician if that physician is not an employee of the designated hospice or receiving compensation from the hospice for the services.

 After the hospice benefit expires, the patient's waiver of these other Medicaid benefits expires and coverage of certain services provided through the hospice may be possible.
-For example, if the patient requires a covered Medicaid service such as acute inpatient care, home health, durable medical equipment, or pharmaceutical services, and the hospice benefit expires and has not been renewed, the providers of those services may bill S.C.
-Medicaid directly if they are authorized Medicaid providers.
+For example, if the patient requires a covered Medicaid service such as acute inpatient care, home health, durable medical equipment (DME), or pharmaceutical services, and the hospice benefit expires and has not been renewed, the providers of those services may bill South Carolina Medicaid directly if they are authorized Medicaid providers.